andrew/ultimate-awesome/README.md

 - [awesome-beam](https://github.com/pabloem/awesome-beam) - A curated list of awesome resources for Apache Beam.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
+- [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-program](https://github.com/shaohua0116/awesome-program) - A curated list of papers related to program synthesis, program induction, program execution, program and code repair, and programmatic reinforcement learning.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.